Function Words as Statistical Cues for Language Learning: Which Properties of Function Words Support Syntactic Learning?

 \subsection{Evaluation}

-We do not use perplexity as an evaluation metric because our manipulations alter the distribution (entropy) of the corpora, rendering cross-condition perplexity comparisons invalid.
-Instead, we evaluate structural generalization using the BLiMP benchmark \citep{warstadt-etal-2020-blimp-benchmark}.
+We do not use perplexity as an evaluation metric because our manipulations alter the entropy of the corpora.
+Instead, we evaluate syntactic generalization using the BLiMP benchmark \citep{warstadt-etal-2020-blimp-benchmark}.\footnote{To make sure that Transformer models are able to learn the manipulated languages, we measured language model competence by asking each model to perform a 7-way forced-choice task on sentences consistent with its own training distribution vs. distractors, which tests whether it has learned the underlying grammar of its variant.
+The result is reported in Appendix~\ref{language_competence}.} Manipulated examples are shown in Table~\ref{minimalpair}. \looseness=-1

-To adapt BLiMP to our manipulated languages, we apply the same text transformations (e.g., \NoFunc) to the test sets.
-We implement a rigorous filtering protocol: (1) We remove categories where the critical distinct word in the minimal pair is a function word (e.g., Determiner-Noun agreement), as these distinctions may be erased in conditions like \NoFunc.
+To adapt BLiMP to our manipulated languages, we apply the same text transformations to the test sets.
+We implement a rigorous filtering protocol: (1) We remove categories where the critical word in the minimal pair is a function word (e.g., Determiner-Noun agreement), as these distinctions may be erased in conditions like \NoFunc.
 (2) We remove pairs that become identical after manipulation.
 (3) We apply intersection filtering: if a minimal pair is removed in any language condition, it is removed from the evaluation set for \textit{all} models.
 This ensures that all models are evaluated on the exact same set of underlying syntactic phenomena.
-A list of excluded categories is in Appendix~\ref{minimalpair}.
+A list of excluded categories is in Appendix~\ref{minimalpair}. \looseness=-1